StarArawn/bevy_ecs_tilemap/README.md

  - random_map - A bench of editing all of the tiles every 100 ms.
  - remove_tiles - An example showing how you can remove tiles by using map.remove_tile or by applying the RemoveTile tag component.
  - sparse_tiles - An example showing how to generate a map where not all of the tiles exist for a given square in the tile map.
+ - visibility - An example showcasing visibility of tiles and chunks.

 ### Running examples
 `cargo run --release --example map`